10 Tips for solo travel with Eurail

 Meet up with friends in different cities

 Think about strategically planning your trip around cities where people you know are living or visiting, or consider connecting with locals via Couchsurfing.
 Relying on meeting people with similar interests at hostels or by chance is never a sure thing.
-The comfort of seeing a familiar face after a couple of weeks traveling alone though?
+The comfort of seeing a familiar face after a couple of weeks of solo travel though?
 Always a sure thing.

 Bring your friends and family along via social media